What are WCAG Success Criteria?

 David MacDonald is a veteran WCAG member, co-editor of Using WAI ARIA in HTML5 and HTML5 Accessibility Task Force Member.
 Opinions are my own.

-The WCAG 2.0 contains Normative and Non-Normative documents.
+The WCAG 2.1 contains Normative and Non-Normative documents.
 The non-normative documents are about 400 pages of help (Techniques, Failures, How to Meet, etc.).
-The main document is the Normative WCAG 2 standard which is 36 pages printed.
+The main document is the Normative WCAG 2.1 standard which about 40 pages printed.
 It contains:

 - 4 Principles